isorna/dropcommander/docs/en/dfc/core-rules/damage.md

 Some (usually the less powerful) Passive Countermeasures may be constantly in use, whereas very strong versions require the player to choice to deploy them or not (as they will often have negative tactics effects as well).

 Players must choose to raise shields at the same time that special orders are chosen for a Battlegroup.
-Each ship can opt to use Passive Countermeasures or not, and if used they will remain operative until the ship's next activation in the following turn.
+Each ship can opt to use Passive Countermeasures or not, and if used they will remain operative until the ship’s next activation in the following turn.
 Mark ships using Passive Countermeasures with tokens.
 Keep in mind that raising shields will often have negative tactical effects as well as the positives of Passive Countermeasures.

 ### Point Defence (PD)

 Ships usually have their Point Defence as another line of defence to specifically protect them against damage inflicted by **Launch Assets and Close Action weapon systems.**

-When a ship receives damage from these sources roll a number of dice equal to the ship's PD characteristic. **Each Point Defence dice that succeeds in scoring a 5 or 6 will block one point of Hull Damage before Armour saves are taken.**
+When a ship receives damage from these sources roll a number of dice equal to the ship’s PD characteristic. **Each Point Defence dice that succeeds in scoring a 5 or 6 will block one point of Hull Damage before Armour saves are taken.**

 Critical hits **can** be stopped by Point Defence but each point of critical hit damage blocked takes **two** Point Defence successes instead of one.

 _For example; A cruiser with a PD characteristic of 6 is attacked and suffers four normal points of Hull damage and two points of critical Hull damage from Close Action weapon systems.
 Rolling six dice for Point Defence it gets 1, 2, 3, 4, 5, 6.   two successes.
-The ship's Point Defence can stop two points of ordinary Hull damage or one of the points of critical Hull damage._
+The ship’s Point Defence can stop two points of ordinary Hull damage or one of the points of critical Hull damage._

 ## 6. Roll for Crippling Damage